childressraven/to-do-list/README.md

 # to-do-list
 Simple to do list built in HTML, CSS and JavaScript

-To add a to do item,
+To add an to do item,
 type it inside the input field and hit the submit button to view it below.

 When you have completed your to do item, click once to strike a line through it